 Inaugural lecture Francqui Chair Prof. Dr. Leo Storme

 Prof. Dr. Leo Storme is renowned for his research in the fields of Finite Geometry and Coding Theory.
 His research is focussed on geometrical structures that live in finite geometries.
 This includes arcs and caps in finite projective spaces, (partial) spreads and (partial) ovoids in finite generalized quadrangles and finite classical polar spaces, and blocking sets in projective planes.
 One common denominator in the study of these objects is the notion of stability.
 When studying combinatorial structures one of the fundamental questions is often how much a structure can be changed without losing its characteristic properties.
-The field of finite geometry intertwines naturally with coding theory, as arcs in projective spaces are equivalent with MDS codes, blocking sets in projective spaces can be used to construct linear codes meeting the Griessmer bound, and particular substructures in finite geometries can be used to construct LDPC codes.
+The field of finite geometry intertwines naturally with coding theory, as arcs in projective spaces are equivalent with MDS codes, blocking sets in projective spaces can be used to construct linear codes meeting the Griesmer bound, and particular substructures in finite geometries can be used to construct LDPC codes.
 Many other direct links are present and exploited in the work of Leo Storme.
-He has been Laureate of the biennial mathematics prize (1992) and the Frans Van Cauwelaert prize (2001) of the Royal Flemish Academy of Belgium of Arts and Sciences.
+He has been Laureate of the biennial mathematics prize (1992) and the Frans Van Cauwelaert prize (2001) of the Royal Flemish Academy of Belgium for Science and the Arts.
 He is full professor at Ghent University since 2006 and he has been Fellow of the Alexander von Humboldt Foundation in 2006.

 Finite geometry: pure mathematics close to practical applications

 When: Monday 19th April 2021, 18:00h

 In this talk, we present the basic concepts of finite geometry, and a number of its most important substructures.